-(which would be the form most familiar today).
+today).
 However, in spite of this knowledge, both considered the problem of the elastica impossibly difficult.
 Huygens, in a letter to Leibniz dated 16 November 1691, wrote, "I cannot wait to see what Mr. Bernoulli the elder will produce regarding the curvature of the spring.
 I have not dared to hope that one would come out with anything clear or elegant here, and therefore I have never tried."
-[74, p.
+[86, p.
 88, footnote 4]

 Bernoulli's treatment of the elastica is fairly difficult going (as evidenced by the skeptical reaction and mistaken conclusions from Leibniz and others), but again, it is possible to tease out the central ideas.
 First, the idea that the moment at any point along the curve is proportional to the distance from the line of force.
-Bernoulli writes in a 1695 paper $^4$ explaining the 1694 publication (and referring to Figure 5.5 for the legend): "I consider a lever with fulcrum Q, in which the thickness Qy of the band forms the shorter arm, the part of the curve AQ the longer.
+Bernoulli writes in a 1695 paper explaining the 1694 publication (and referring to Figure 5.5 for the legend): "I consider a lever with fulcrum Q, in which the thickness Qy of the band forms the shorter arm, the part of the curve AQ the longer.
 Since Qy and the attached weight Z remain the same, it is clear that the force stretching the filament y is proportional to the segment QP."
-Next, Bernoulli carefully separates out the force and the elongation, and, in fact, allows for a completely arbitrary functional relationship, not necessarily linear (this function is represented by the curve AFC in Figure 5.5, labelled "Linea Tensionum").
-"And since the elongation is reciprocally proportional to Qn, which is plainly the radius of curvature, it follows that Qn is also reciprocally proportional solely to the amount of force that the moment (and hence curvature, assuming a linear relationship) is proportional solely to the amount of force and the distance from the line of that force; the shape of the curve doesn't matter.
+Next, Bernoulli carefully separated out the force and the elongation, and, in fact, allows for a completely arbitrary functional relationship, not necessarily linear (this function is represented by the curve AFC in Figure 5.5, labeled "Linea Tensionum").
+"And since the elongation is reciprocally proportional to Qn, which is plainly the radius of curvature, it follows that Qn is also reciprocally proportional to x."
+A central argument here is that the moment (and hence curvature, assuming a linear relationship) is proportional solely to the amount of force and the distance from the line of that force; the shape of the curve doesn't matter.